aakash4525/PythonWithC/README.md

 # PythonWithC
 Creating Python module with C

-This is sample module for learning the implementaion details
+This is sample module for learning the implementaion details.